thanhtuyen1902/orangehrm-selenium/README.md

-# 🚀 OrangeHRM UI Test Automation Framework
+# 🚀 OrangeHRM UI Automation Project

 This is a comprehensive UI Test Automation project for [OrangeHRM](https://www.orangehrm.com/), built with **Java**, **Selenium WebDriver**, **TestNG**, and **Maven**.
 The framework is designed with the **Page Object Model (POM)** to ensure modularity, reusability, and scalability.